jpresbery08/jpresbery08-Introduction/README.md

-- 👋 Hi, I’m a College Graduate that doubl Majored in Computer Science and Data Science
+- 👋 Hi, I’m a College Graduate that double Majored in Computer Science and Data Science
 - 🌱 Double majored in Computer Science along with Data Science, and minoring in Mathematics
 - 👀 I’m an aspiring Web Developer
 - 💞️ I’m looking to learn by collaborating with developers/designers including aspiring developers through means of developoing my own sense of creativity along with understanding of Web Development.
 Along with that I would like to embrace a space within my aspiring career path that promotes growth in and out of the work space